Try this exercise

 Remember that the whole body is lengthening in response to gravity, and moving the body’s weight forwards is not a fall, but an extension in two dimensions – both up and forwards.
-If you continue allowing these directions, and you let the body incline forwards onto the toes, the legs will go more forcibly into extension, and the hips, knees and ankles will extend to get you moving forwards.
+If you continue allowing these directions, and you let the body incline forwards onto the toes, the legs will go more forcibly into extension, and at this point you can chose which leg you extend to take yourself into a stide.

 This can and should be done with no lateral movement to transfer the weight to one foot or the other.
 Rather, one leg will take the body’s full weight because the body extends from that foot – the weight transfer occurs through extension, and not through flexion or contraction towards the supporting hip.

 Now the opposite leg is not bearing weight, and can simply fall forwards as the body extends.
 There will be no fall onto the leg, rather, the recovering leg will find the ground during the extension of the body forwards and up, and the foot will land before the body drops.
 The foot will find the ground slightly before the weight of the body moves over it.
 In this way, the muscles of the leg are prepared for the surface on which the body will stand, and there is no need for shock absorption.